ceramicnetwork/docs/docs/learn/glossary.md

 ### StreamTypes

 StreamTypes are functions used for processing updates to [streams](#streams).
-StreamTypes handle everything from defining the data structure of the stream, to what can be stored in its [commits](#commits), its state transitition function, [authentication](#authentication) requirements, and [conflict resolution strategy](#conflict-resolution-strategy).
+StreamTypes handle everything from defining the data structure of the stream, to what can be stored in its [commits](#commits), its state transition function, [authentication](#authentication) requirements, and [conflict resolution strategy](#conflict-resolution-strategy).
 Every stream must specify a StreamType; and StreamTypes run on Ceramic [nodes](#nodes).
 Ceramic comes [pre-installed with various StreamTypes](../docs/advanced/standards/stream-programs/index.md), or you can code your own.

 ### Commits